Where’s My 2025 Minnesota State Tax Refund?

 Email Tax Support: individual.incometax@state.mn.us

-Note: Please wait at least 72 hours before checking the status of your refund on electronically filed returns and six weeks for paper-filed returns.
+Note: Processing time can vary.
+Please wait at least 72 hours before checking the status of your refund on electronically filed returns and six weeks for paper-filed returns.
+Information gets updated overnight, Monday through Friday.

 Minnesota tax brackets

 While calculating your state refund taxes, it is important to know about your state income tax brackets.
 Minnesota’s state income taxes are based on four tax brackets.
-As per e-filing status, here is a look at the brackets.
+Here is a look at the 2024 Minnesota tax brackets based on filing status:

 If you need more information on how federal tax brackets work you can use our tax bracket calculator for federal taxes.

-Taxpayers in Minnesota pay the fourth-highest income tax rates in the country.
-Fortunately, Minnesota does allow a dependent exemption of up to $4,800 per dependent (phased out by higher income levels).
+Taxpayers in Minnesota pay one of the highest income tax rates in the country.
+Fortunately, Minnesota does allow a dependent exemption of up to $5,050 per dependent (phased out by higher income levels).

-The standard deduction for single filers and those filing separately is $13,825, head of household is $20,800, and all other filing statuses are allowed up to $27,650 for a standard deduction (phased out by higher income levels).
+The standard deduction for single filers and those married filing separately is $14,575, head of household is $21,900, and all other filing statuses are allowed up to $29,150 for a standard deduction (phased out by higher income levels).
+If you are married filing separately, you cannot claim the standard deduction if your spouse chose to itemize.
+You may itemize your deductions on your Minnesota return even if you claimed the standard deduction on your federal income tax return.

-Various are also available on Minnesota state returns.
-For example, individuals can claim the Child and Dependent Care Credit.
-The New Child and Working Family Credit is also an available credit — lower-income taxpayers can get up to $1,750 per qualifying dependent.
+Various tax credits are also available on Minnesota state returns.
+For example, individuals can claim the Child and Dependent Care Credit, the Child Tax Credit, and the Working Family Credit.

 This article is for informational purposes only and not legal or financial advice.